styleguidist/react-styleguidist/Readme.md

 </div>

-React Styleguidist is a style guide generator for React components.
+React Styleguidist is a component development environment with hot reloaded dev server and a living style guide that you can share with your team.
 It lists component `propTypes` and shows live, editable usage examples based on Markdown files.
-You can use it to generate a static HTML page to share and publish or as a workbench for developing new components using hot reloaded dev server.
 Check out [**the demo style guide**](https://react-styleguidist.js.org/examples/basic/).

 ![](https://d3vv6lp55qjaqc.cloudfront.net/items/271B372x102S0c052i3F/react-styleguidist7.gif)